 When it comes to decluttering your home, the hardest part is often just figuring out where to start.
 Decluttering might sound easy enough in theory until it comes time to actually get started.
 Then you may find that there’s a reason you’ve been putting it off for this long.
 Start small, and make your way slowly—remember doing too much, too fast can get overwhelming, causing you to push the chore off longer.
 Many people find it easier to reduce clutter by devoting 15 minutes a day to the task, as opposed to setting aside an entire day or weekend and making a marathon out of it.

 Simplifying doesn’t mean sparse or boring.
 The opposite is true.
 With fewer mess and distractions, your home can become more peaceful.
 You can view your home as a space for rest and comfort, instead of a source of stress.
-So, take a deep breathe and prepare to declutter your home, and make room for all 2022 has to offer you and your family.
+So, take a deep breathe and prepare to declutter your home, and make room for all the new year has to offer you and your family.
 Remember, no matter how much it may have cost originally, if it's not adding any value to your life, it's not valuable.

 Assess The Situation